syzygypl/AdwordsBannersDev/README.md

 You can use es6 in javascript file if you use it separately.
 Better not, if you decide to place it in index.html file for the banner.

-run `gulp` first
+`gulp build` or `gulp` builds the project.

 `gulp serve` starts index.html with iframes of correct size.
 On change, the iframe itself is reloaded.

-`gulp zip` creates ziped folders
+`gulp zip` creates zipped folders

+*NOTE: `gulp serve` should bu used only for development as it doesn't clean output directory before build*

 ## Remarks about clicktag